Aslonski/Study-Buddy/README.md

 * As any user...
   * I want to be able to login.
 * Stretch:
-  * As an admin, I can convert a teacher to another admin.
+  * As an admin, I can convert a teacher to another admin. - Completed
-  * As an admin, I want to import a CSV.
+  * As an admin, I want to import a CSV. - Completed
-  * As a teacher, I want to add multiple students at once.
+  * As a teacher, I want to add multiple students at once. - Completed
-  * As a user, I want it to have nice CSS.
+  * As a user, I want it to have nice CSS. - Completed
   * As a user, I want to search for a student.